PierAlbertoPierini/JapanDocuments/README.md

 ## About This Repository

 This repository contains important documents related to my stay in Japan.
-Since many official Japanese documents are only available in Japanese or the English version are payed one, I will translate them and make them accessible here in English.
+Since many official Japanese documents are only available in Japanese, and other services provide translations in other languages only if paid for, I will translate them and make them accessible here in multiple languages, currently in English, French, and Italian.
+The translation within the spreadsheets is made automatic with just the choice of the language.
+Additionally, the repository is designed to easily incorporate more languages in the future to assist a broader audience.
+I have structured the spreadsheet tables to facilitate the addition of other languages, aiming to help more people access this information.

 ## File Format